lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 Still to do in a future version:

  - `[ ]` We need PEM samples … hackathon?
 OQS friends?
 David @ BC?
-The right format for samples is probably to follow the hackathon ... a Dilithium or ECDSA trust anchor certificate, a composite KEM end entity certificate, and a CMS EnvolepedData sample encrypted for that composite KEM certificate.
+The right format for samples is probably to follow the hackathon ... a Dilithium or ECDSA trust anchor certificate, a composite KEM end entity certificate, and a CMS EnvelopedData sample encrypted for that composite KEM certificate.
  - `[ ]` Open question: do we need to include the ECDH, X25519, X448, and RSA public keys in the KDF?
 X-Wing does, but previous versions of this spec do not.
-In general existing ECC and RSA hardware decryptor implementations might not know their own public key.
+In general existing ECC and RSA hardware decrypter implementations might not know their own public key.

 # Introduction {#sec-intro}